TEALSK12/tealsk12.github.io/README.md

 ## Contributing
-If you are a teacher or interested contributor, send your GitHub user id to [Steve Hollasch], and I'll verify your status and add you as a contributor.
+If you are a teacher or interested contributor, send your GitHub user id to [Kenney Chan][], and I'll verify your status and add you as a contributor.

 If you would like to have us host your project, curriculum, or other TEALS-associated material, that